ThomasThelen/sdtl-provone/README.md

 it's easier to understand and more user friendly than the identifier.

-The ProvONE ontology has an `rdfs:label` defined for each class however, it's not in the context of this application (doesn't provide anything new/of use).
+The ProvONE ontology has an `rdfs:label` defined for each class however, it's not in the context of this application.

-To provide context around this application (describing commands _and_ script level workflows), the following formats are given.

-##### Objects and Their Labels
-Note that these labels are _not_ unique across objects.
+Note that labels are _not_ unique across objects.

 The general form for a label is similar to the identifier,